bncastle/objectify/README.md

 ========

 Objectify is like objcopy for Linux but with less options.
-It converts any input file into the [Microsoft Common Object File Format (COFF)](http://msdn.microsoft.com/en-us/windows/hardware/gg463119.aspx) This is useful for linking data files to your C executables.
-I've found it particularly useful for embedding compiled lua scripts.
+It converts any input file into the [Microsoft Common Object File Format (COFF)](http://msdn.microsoft.com/en-us/windows/hardware/gg463119.aspx) for linking data files into C executables.

 ###Building
-To build Objectify, you will need:
+Requirements:

 1. A version of Microsoft Visual Studio or MinGW.
 2. [Lake.exe](https://github.com/bncastle/Lake.exe) or Steve Donovan's original [Lake](https://github.com/stevedonovan/Lake) plus an installation of Lua.